 4 Countries | 7 Highlights | No Flying

 You name a thing and Thailand will provide that.
 Malaysia, on the other hand, is a little sophisticated and offers a better place for grown-ups.
 If you want something more wild and raw, you have Cambodian and Vietnamese capitals.
 Siem Reap is all about history and people.
 And Phuket, a party city.

-Kuala Lumpur and Ho Chi Manh have always been one of the two major highlights in Southeast Asia keeping their airports among the busiest airports on the continent (alright Bangkok has busier airports, and two of them, but its location doesn’t suit us).
-And because Kuala Lumpur and Ho Chi Manh are busy, flying to and from them is always a comparatively cheaper and better deal.
+Kuala Lumpur and Ho Chi Minh have always been of two major highlights in Southeast Asia keeping their airports among the busiest airports on the continent (alright Bangkok has busier airports, and two of them, but its location doesn’t suit us in this regard).
+And because Kuala Lumpur and Ho Chi Minh are busy, flying to and from them is always a comparatively cheaper and better deal.

 If You Had A Little more time

-Traveling from Kuala Lumpur to Bangkok, overland, is a highlighted and an awesome route, with tons of incredible places to see along the way.
-So if you’ve at least 20 more days to spare.
-I’d suggest Travel from Malaysia to Thailand exploring a few places in between.
+Traveling from Kuala Lumpur to Bangkok, overland, is a highlighter and an awesome route, with tons of incredible places to see along the way.
+So if you’ve at least 20 more days to spare, I’d suggest you travel from Malaysia to Thailand exploring a few places in between.
 The route offers you a chance to see the best of hippie beach culture and some gorgeous islands — a kind of journey to cherish.